MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 Currently the main method of installing a PWA through the browser is navigating to the desired web application and initiating a same-domain installation.
 It may be the case that the intial navigation was due to an ad click.
 By having a standardized dictionary property (`attributionId`) that the UA is responsible for capturing to keep track of ad attribution, it becomes possible for the Acquistion Info API to return attribution information for browser-installed web applications as well.
-This `attributionId` dictionary property could be captured by the UA through a query parameter such as `__a_id` in the [HTTP header `Referer`][HTTP Referer] field.
+This `attributionId` dictionary property could be captured by the UA through a query string parameter such as `__a_id` in the GET parameters for the website. `httpReferrer` and `installTimestamp` are proposed as properties that should also be captured by the UA at install time and are included in every dictionary result for a browser-installed app.
-> This solution would require that the referrer policy is not specified to block `referer` information requests.

 #### Example same-domain use case

-1. User clicks on a Bing ads campaign on `bar.com` that navigates to `foo.com`.
+1. User clicks on a Bing ads campaign on `bar.com` that navigates to `foo.com?__a_id=bingAdsAug2023`.
-The HTTP `Referer` passed to `foo.com` is `bar.com?__a_id=bingAdsAug2023`.

 2. User installs the `foo.com` PWA from `foo.com`.

-3. UA captures the attribution information at the time of installation.
+3. UA captures the attribution information to be eventually returned at the time of installation.

 4. Calling the Acquisition Info API `getDetails()` for `foo.com` PWA produces the following payload.